 Network with people outside of your supervisor—the librarian, the special education teacher, and the custodial and secretarial staff.
 Inviting the principal to watch you teach could result in great references in the future.
 And finally, I believe it's most important to get to know your students and the school community as a whole.

-How can students get in touch with you, the Practicum Specialist?
+How can students get in touch with the Practicum office?

 After a teacher candidate finishes their placements and graduates, what are their options?